Pros and Cons of LLC vs S Corp: Everything You Need to Know

 - A reasonable salary must be paid to the owner/employee.

 - In this situation, the LLC reports the employee salary as a business expense.
 The owner/employee will report the salary and any remaining profit from the business on their tax return.

 - For an S corporation owner, taxes are paid only on his or her salary.
 The remaining profits of the corporation are not subject to taxes.

 - Not every business qualifies to be taxed by the IRS as an S corporation.
 In most cases, a single-member LLC will qualify.
 If any of the following apply to a single-member LLC, it will not qualify: the limited liability company is a foreign business, the owner is a nonresident alien, or the business owner is considered a partnership or corporation.

 If you need help with the pros and cons of an LLC vs. S Corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.